 - 1. Simple, clear and concise. - 2.
 Thorough enough to eliminate the bidding of materials not consistent with quality requested. - 3.
-Fair to all vendors to create an atmosphere of open competition and should not be restrictive.
+Fair to all vendors to create an atmosphere of open competition.

-VENDOR REGISTRATION
+VENDOR MANAGEMENT

-A. Vendor Management
+Vendor Management

-Shelby County Schools Procurement manages the vendor file.
+Shelby County Schools Procurement manages the vendor file for more than a vendors.
 Vendors are not only suppliers of products, but also those who are paid to work for Shelby County Schools on a contract basis.
-Therefore, vendors are suppliers, MLGW, referees for ball games, and many others who perform services for Shelby County Schools.
+Therefore, vendors are suppliers, MLGW, employees paid for travel reimbursements, referees for ball games, and many others who perform services for Shelby County Schools.